-Media educational projects.
 I offer courses and projects with children, youth and adults.
-Please see my courses below.
+Please see a selection of possibilities below:

 Experimental Art Books - Creating book and paper projects.
 Learn techniques and how to tell stories with a folded paper.

 Paper Theatre - Creating a theatre with small paper objects and learn to play with light and paper puppets.

 Paper Stop-Motion Animation - Creating a paper stop-motion with simple materials and watch the story at the end digitally.

 Audio Play Production - Producing a short audio play with sounds, voice and music.

 Drawing and Printmaking - Drawing and printing with different techniques telling a story or creating a graphic novel.